TomHeatwole/ember-emberfire-find-query/README.md

 ````
 ### Custom Filters

-Additionally, if you want to apply multiple filters to the same search, you would use the `filterCustom` function:
+Additionally, if you want to apply multiple filters to the same search, you would use the custom filter function:

 * `filterCustom(store, model, params, callback)`
 * `filterCustomOr(store, model, params, callback)`